TedWildenradt/JT_Coding_Challenge/README.md

 Code is written in python3.

-To execute the script just run 'python3 main.py' from the main folder.
+To execute the script just navigate to this folder and run 'python3 main.py' from the command line.

 It will ask you for a file pathway to input.